A top view of a planter with multiple plants in it.

 Visit my post, How Often Should I Water a Pothos Plant?
 For tips on best watering practices to keep your pothos thriving!

-Here are the go-to solutions for nursing a drooping indoor plant back to health based on the underlying problem:
+Here are the go-to solutions for reviving a drooping indoor plant based on what's causing the stress:

 Sometimes fixing drooping leaves is as simple as changing one factor like moving it to a shadier spot or watering more frequently.
 But patience and attentive care is needed as your plant recovers and adapts to the modifications.
 With time, it should perk back up!

-• Closely inspect new plants before bringing them home.
-Look for any signs of pests like webs or eggs underneath leaves.
-Quarantine new plants for a few weeks before placing them in their new environment with existing plants.
+• Inspect new plants before bringing them home: Check under leaves and around stems for signs of pests like webs, eggs, or insects.
+Quarantine new plants for a couple of weeks before introducing them to others.

-• Remove dead leaves and trim back leggy growth to encourage new healthy growth and prevent disease.
+• Prune regularly: Remove dead leaves and trim back leggy stems to encourage new growth and keep diseases at bay.

 Learn how to make a Grapevine wreath topiary.